eCook Meal

 A COLOURFUL CRUNCH

 Boil the kettle.
-Submerge the corn in boiling water to plump up for 3-5 minutes.
+Submerge the Corn in boiling water to plump up for 3-5 minutes.
 Drain on completion and place in a bowl with the cabbage and carrot.
 Toss through 10ml of olive oil, a squeeze of lime juice, and the zest to taste.
 Season and set aside for serving.

 TANGY TOPPINGS

-Halve the avocado and set aside the half containing the pip for another meal.
+Halve the Avocado and set aside the half containing the pip for another meal.
 Scoop out the avocado flesh from the remaining half and cut into bite-sized chunks.
 Place in a bowl, toss through some lime juice and seasoning, and set aside.
 Loosen the hoisin sauce by mixing with water in 10ml increments until drizzling consistency.

 PREP THE BATTER

 Place the tofu slabs on paper towel and pat down firmly to remove excess water.
-Place the cornflour in a shallow bowl with 1 tbsp of rice flour.
+Place the Cornflour in a shallow bowl with 1 tbsp of rice flour.
 Gradually whisk in 25ml of water until you get a smooth batter.
 Prepare 2 more shallow bowls: one containing the remaining rice flour and the other containing the sesame seeds.

 EVEN MORE CRUNCH!